ludo67100/MossyFibersDeltaLat/README.md

  ## Run the code
  Open the scripts in Spyder.
 Each script will generate panels mentionned in the name.
- At the begining of each script, set the ```mainDir``` path as the path containing the processed data on your machine
+ At the begining of each script, set the ```mainDir``` path as the path containing the processed data on your machine.
+Plots and statistics will be displayed in the console.
+Set the ```saveDir``` path to the location where you would like to save the generated plots and tables.